FerretDB/FerretDB/website/blog/2022-10-12-contribute-to-ferretdb-on-windows.md

 ```

 Now that we are all set with git, we can start FerretDB locally.
-In FerretDB, we use the “task” tool to run every command.
+In FerretDB, we use the "task" tool to run every command.
 To install this tool, proceed with the following steps:

 ```js